- You can install Group Policy Management Console in Windows 10 to simplify Group Policy Management.

 DISM.exe /Online /add-capability /CapabilityName:Rsat.GroupPolicy.Management.Tools~~~~0.0.1.0

-- Press the Return key to run the command.
+- Press the Enter key to run the command.

 You can open Group Policy Management Console with the Run accessory.
 Press the Windows key + R hotkey to bring up Run.
-Type this command in the Open text box and press Return:
+Next, type this command in the Open text box and press Enter:

-Overall, it’s relatively straightforward to install the Group Policy Management Console in Windows 10 Professional and Enterprise.
+Installing the Group Policy Management Console in Windows 10 Professional and Enterprise is relatively straightforward.
 If you’re utilizing a Windows 10 1809 or higher, install it with methods one or three.
 Users with older versions should download and install it.

-Some might find Group Policy Management Console to be a handy Group Policy management feature.
+Some might find Group Policy Management Console a handy Group Policy management feature.
 For details about how to utilize GPMC, check out Microsoft’s Group Policy Management Console documentation page.